oracle-samples/oci-data-science-ai-samples/LLM/deploy-aqua-llm-byoc.md

-# Deploy AI Quick Action Registered Models usin vLLM SMC
+# Deploy LLM Models using BYOC

 This guide demonstrates how to deploy and perform inference using AI Quick Action registered models with Oracle Data Science Service Managed Containers (SMC) powered by vLLM.
 In this example, we will use a model downloaded from Hugging Face—specifically, [Meta-Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct) from Meta.

 ## Required IAM Policies